zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options-summary/include-graph.md

  - It will insert a list of invoices including all the invoices items for each invoice.

 ## IncludeGraphOperationBuilder
 The IncludeGraphOperationBuilder let you customize the bulk operations by entity type.
+Options are not copied when using `IncludeGraph`.

-Options are not copied when using IncludeGraph
+The following example uses `Name` property as a key for both `User` and `Role` entities using `IncludeGraphOperationBuilder` to perform `BulkMerge`.

 ```csharp
 ctx.BulkMerge(users, options =>